wearekickback/app/docs/WALLET_INTEGRATION.md

 - [ ] User can login/logout
 - [ ] User can create an event (kovan.kickback.events/create)
 - [ ] User can RSVP, finalize, and withdraw
+- [ ] There is a on boarding guide which users can refer to

 ### Supported browser and wallets.